NickyKatze/depp/README.md

 # DEPP - Dumb and Easy Project Placer

 If you're anything like me, you are probably coding a lot of little projects and every time you have to start a new one you're asking yourself: how was that again?
-The you go to recent projects to look up that specific thing you've been wondering how you did.
+Then you go to recent projects to look up that specific thing you've been wondering how you did.
 Yeah, I feel you.

 So here I am automating stuff.